 - For any bag, aim for an empty weight that doesn’t exceed 20% of your carry-on allowance.
 For example, if you typically travel on an airline with a 10-kg allowance, your bag should weigh no more than 2 kg.
 Go lighter if you can, but not at the expense of quality and durability.

 - A digital hand-held luggage scale takes the guesswork out of figuring out the weight of your packed bags.
-A kitchen or postage scale can be very handy for comparing weights and making choices on what to pack.
-For example, replacing the three charging blocks of my iPhone, iPad mini and camera with my Lenmar ACUSB4 adapter shaves 25 grams from my packed bag.
+A combined kitchen/mailing scale can be very handy for comparing weights and making choices on what to pack.
+For example, replacing the three charging blocks of my iPhone, iPad mini and camera with my YXwin 4-Port USB Charger shaves 43 g / 1.5 oz off my packed weight.
 It’s not a lot, but it adds up.

 - Avoid pre-assembled kits.
 Build your own toiletries and first-aid kits.